CurtisSlone/rustBasicProjects/README.md

 ## `dataencapsulation`
 This section covers how to encapsulate data and functions in Rust by using structs, modules, and type aliases, while exploring the convenience of dot notation for method invocation.

+### `errorhandling`

+This section demonstrates how to use error handling in Rust

+### `objectorientedprogramming`

+This section shows how to use object oriented paradigms in Rust

 Feel free to explore each directory to gain hands-on experience with different Rust concepts and practices.